 From time to time, Bristol Braille Technology may make available software updates for Canute 360 to fix any issues; improve performance, or add additional features.

 Each update will come with installation instructions.
-To install an update, you will require an empty USB stick or FAT32 format SD card.
+To install an update, you will require an empty USB stick or FAT32 formatted SD card.
+SD cards can be either SD or SDHC, but not SDXC or SDUC.
 Most smaller capacity SD cards will be FAT32 format.
 For full installation instructions, consult the readme document packaged with your software update.

 Important Safety Information